An overview of crime statistics for the US

 Property crime trends have been more mixed.
 There were fewer residential burglaries and larcenies and more nonresidential burglaries in 2023 than in 2019.
 Motor vehicle thefts more than doubled (+105%) during this timeframe, while drug crimes fell by 27%.
 A dashboard of all crime rates and percent changes from 2019 to 2020, 2021, 2022, and 2023 is located at the end of this report.

-2023 Crime Summation-First Three Quarters-From The Major Cities Chiefs Association
+2023 Full-Year Crime Summation- The Major Cities Chiefs Association

-For a list of cities where crime is decreasing or increasing in 2023, see ABC News.
+For a list of cities where crime is decreasing or increasing in 2023, see ABC News or click on the link above for the Major Cities Chiefs Association and scroll down the page.

 FBI’s New Method Of Collecting and Reporting Crime Data-The National Incident-Based Reporting System